Pribys/docs/src/guide/components/props.md

    </div>

-2. **The prop is passed in as a raw value that needs to be transformed.** In this case, it's best to define a computed property using the prop's value:
 2. **La propiedad se pasa como un valor sin formato que debe transformarse.** En este caso, es mejor definir una propiedad computada usando el valor del prop:

    <div class="composition-api">